Sisters of St. Joseph

 Our Lady of Victory Chapel, St. Catherine University in Saint Paul, Minnesota.

 An old convent of the Sisters of St. Joseph in Ste.
 Geneviève, Missouri.

-The Sisters of St. Joseph, also known as the Congregation of the Sisters of St. Joseph, abbreviated CSJ or SSJ, is a Catholic religious congregation of women founded in Le Puy-en-Velay, France, in 1650.
+The Sisters of St. Joseph, also known as the Congregation of the Sisters of St. Joseph, abbreviated CSJ or SSJ, is a Catholic religious congregation of women founded in Le Puy-en-Velay, France, in 1650 by Jean-Pierre Médaille.
 This congregation, named for Saint Joseph, has approximately 9,500 members worldwide: 2,584 in the United States; 2,000 in France; and are active in 50 other countries.

 Composition

 The Sisters of Saint Joseph comprise three international congregations (Lyon, Chambéry, and Annecy) and four federations (French, Italian, US, and Canadian), representing more than 9,500 Sisters worldwide.

 Congregation of the Sisters of St. Joseph of Lyon

 The Congregation of the Sisters of St Joseph of Lyon number nearly 1,000, serving in four provinces (Maine, Mexico, India and Europe) in fifteen countries.
 The Sisters operate many Catholic schools and hospitals in France, the United States, Canada, Japan and England.
 In India, they operate hospitals, homes, and orphanages.